 As the young colony is released from the solitary, the zooids grow rapidly in size, develop their anatomical features, and in most species, they shift their arrangement in the colony into the different architectures we observe in adults.
 While these colony architectures have been described qualitatively (Madin, 1990), they have received little attention in the past three decades and lack a formal definition.
 The primary gaps of knowledge include a breakdown of the traits that define the ontology of these architectures, a quantitative framework to measure those traits, and a detailed comparison of the developmental processes that give rise to the different architectures.
 An ontology is defined as “a set of concepts and categories in a subject area or domain that shows their properties and the relations between them” (Oxford Languages, 2023).
 In biology, ontologies serve as conceptual frameworks to designate categories, identities, and relationships of parts and variations in complex systems (Bard & Rhee 2004).
 In this context, we refer to an ontology of salp colony architectures as the categorization of the forms, the description of their characteristics, the definition of their ontogenetic relationships, and their relationships to geometric transformations.

-Here we aim to leverage the shared earliest stage in their colonial development to (1) define a set of homologous axes, variables, and planes of observation in all salp colonies onto which to then (2) map the different architectures, and (3) define a hierarchical classification of the distinct types and degrees of developmental translations and rotations of the zooids.
+Here we aim to leverage the shared earliest stage in their colonial development to (1) define a set of homologous axes, variables, and planes of observation in all salp colonies, (2) map the different architectures based on (1), and (3) define a hierarchical classification of the distinct types and degrees of developmental translations and rotations of the zooids.
 The ultimate goal is to enable comparative analyses of variation in zooid arrangements between and within architectures.
 Using this framework, comparative studies will be able to investigate the biomechanical implications, ecological functions, evolutionary history, and engineering applications of the extant architectonic diversity of salp colonies.
 Moreover, this work will shed light on the broader design space of clonal coloniality among animals.

 Materials and Methods